Cervical cancerDysplasia; Human papillomavirus

 - High-risk HPV types cause cervical cancer, as well as cancers of the vagina, vulva, anus, penis, oropharynx (throat, tongue, soft palate), and possibly lung.

-- HPV 16 and HPV 18 are the causes of most cases of cervical cancer
+- HPV 16 and HPV 18 are the causes of most cases of cervical cancer.

-At least half of sexually active women and men are infected with HPV at some point in their lives.
+Nearly all people are infected with HPV at some point in their lives.
 HPV usually goes away as a result of the body's immune system fighting off infection.
 Only 10% of women remain infected for more than 5 years, and sometimes HPV does not go away.
 A chronic, long-term infection with a high-risk type of HPV can cause changes in cervical cells that eventually lead to cancer.

 HPV infection is spread primarily by having sex with a partner infected with HPV.
 It is transmitted through skin-to-skin contact with infected areas of the genitals, anus, or mouth.
 Using condoms and limiting the number of sexual partners can help reduce the risk of contracting HPV.